 How long is a Certificate of Good Standing valid?

-The length of time a certificate is valid for varies by the requestor, but is generally accepted within 30-90 days of purchase.
+In most states, there isn’t usually an expiration date on a Good Standing Certificate.
+The length of time a certificate is valid varies by the requestor but is generally accepted within 30-90 days of purchase.

-How can a company lose their status of Good Standing?
+How can a company lose its status of Good Standing?

-A company’s status of good standing is typically lost by not filing their annual report on time, timely paying of taxes or maintaining a registered agent.
+A company’s good standing status is typically lost by not filing its annual report on time, timely paying of taxes, or maintaining a registered agent.

 How long does it take to get a Certificate of Good Standing?

-In some states you are able to download and print the document immediately while others can take up to two weeks to be sent by mail.
+The certified copy is available in some states to download immediately, while it may take up to two weeks to be sent by mail in other states.

 How to request a Certificate of Good Standing